pcyuen98/spring-boot-keycloak-mysql/README.md

 *Note 2: To deploy the application you need the following ports to be free on your PC: 3036, 4200, 8080 and 8090.*

+#### Run the backend:
+`java -jar Backend\target\App_api-0.0.1-SNAPSHOT.jar`
+`2025-04-20 14:42:11.762  INFO 41372 --- [           main] o.s.b.w.e.t.TomcatWebServer              : Tomcat started on port(s): 8090 (http) with context path ''`

-When all the containers are built, you will be able to open the application by putting `http://localhost:4200` in your browser.
+When all the containers are built and backend is started, you will be able to run the mvn command for JUnit Testing
 ## MVN JUnit Testing

 <b>JUnit Test Coverage</b>